Pediatric Dentistry in Wilmington, DE

 According to the American Academy of Pediatric Dentistry, your child should have their first dental check-up by their first birthday.
 When your child's teeth begin to erupt, please call Dr. Gladnick to discuss scheduling his/her first dental appointment.

 We encourage you to bring your children along when you have your dental check-ups so that they can get to know us, get a ride in the chair, and realize that going to the dentist can actually be fun!
 Normally, there is no charge for this appointment because we would like the junior members of our practice to associate a trip to the dentist with a positive experience.

-We also like to have the chance to share some important information that will help you to get your child's dental care off to a good start.
-For example, did you know that after every feeding you should wipe your baby's gums with either a damp clean washcloth or a moistened gauze pad?
+We also like to have the chance to share some vital information that will help you to get your child's dental oral health care off to a good start.
+For example, did you know that after every feeding, you should wipe your baby's gums with either a damp clean washcloth or a moistened gauze pad?

-By the time the back molars begin to appear, you should begin brushing the teeth using a water and toothbrush designed for baby teeth.
+By the time the back molars begin to appear, you should begin brushing the teeth using water and a toothbrush designed for baby teeth.
 Once your child learns to be able to spit and not swallow toothpaste, you can begin brushing the teeth with a very small amount of fluoride toothpaste.
-Once the teeth begin touching each other, you should begin flossing.
+Once the teeth start touching each other, you should begin flossing.
 This will go a long way in preventing cavities between the teeth.
 We can go over your child’s oral development and go over any dental concerns like thumb sucking.